 1.2.
-Reaction to fire is a risk for which the need for classification systems has been identified for the time being.
+Reaction to fire and resistance to fire are risks for which the need for classification systems has been identified for the time being.

 Further needs may be identified on the basis of differences specified in Article 3.2 of the CPD, which are justified in conformity with Community law (IDs Clause 1.2.1).